-The shareholder direction to BEC (Burlington Enterprises Corporation) is a document that sets out the accountability, responsibility and relationship between the Board and
+The shareholder direction to BEC (Burlington Enterprises Corporation) is a document that sets out the accountability, responsibility and relationship between the Board and the Shareholder.
+Article 6 of the direction details reporting requirements to the shareholder.
+Specifically, section 6.1 requires that "not later than 45 days prior to the end of each fiscal

-The business plan is to include:
+The business plan is to include;

-- (a) the strategic direction and any new business initiatives which Burlington Hydro or a subsidiary will undertake; - (b) an operating and capital expenditure budget for the next fiscal year and an operating and capital expenditure projection for each fiscal year thereafter, including the resources necessary to implement the Business Plan; - (c) pro forma unconsolidated Financial Statements for each fiscal year, including projected dividend payments to the shareholder; - (d) an acquisition budget setting forth the nature and type of capital expenditures proposed to be made in the following fiscal year, supported by explanations, notes and information upon which the budget was based; - (e) energy conservation programs and environmental plans; and - (f) any material variances from the Business Plan then in effect.
+- a) The strategic direction and any new business initiatives which Burlington Hydro or its subsidiaries will undertake: - b) An operating and capital expenditure projection for each fiscal year thereafter, including the resources necessary to implement the Business Plan; - c) Pro forma unconsolidated Financial Statements for each fiscal year, including projected dividend payments to the shareholder; - d) An acquisition budget setting forth the nature and type of capital expenditures proposed to be made in the following fiscal year, supported by explanations, notes and information upon which the budget was based; - e) Energy conversation programs and environmental plans; and - f) Any material variance from the Business Plan then in effect.

-This information is important to the City as it helps the City, as shareholder; understand the financial and operational aspects of the distribution business and other businesses of the corporation.
+This information is important to the City as it assists the City, as shareholder to understand the financial and operational aspects of the distribution business and other businesses of the corporation.
 The City is in receipt of the following financial information, including 10-year forecasts, with regards to BHI (Burlington Hydro Inc.) and BESI (Burlington Electricity Services Inc):

-- (a) Business Assumptions
+- Business Assumptions

-- (b) Balance Sheet
+- Balance Sheet

-- (c) Statement of Changes in Cash Flow
+- Statement of Changes in Cash Flow

-- (d) Profit & Loss Statement
+- Profit & Loss Statement

-- (e) Capital Forecast
+- Capital Forecast